gI0baI/fast-flags/README.md

 ```

 ### No Chat
-Focus on the game rather than dealing with salty kids.
+Helps you focus on the game rather than having to deal with salty kids.

 ```json
 "FFlagDebugForceChatDisabled": true